navtech-io/Simpleflow/docs/api.md

 ```

 ## Compile Script
-By adding only CompilerService to build pipeline, script can be compiled and reported if there are any errors.
+By adding only CompilerService to build a pipeline, script can be compiled and reported if there are any errors.
 ```csharp
 var engine
     = new SimpleflowPipelineBuilder()